JustinLiuCICS/cics-liberty-minibank-example/README.md

 * CICS TS V5.3 or later
 * Java SE 1.7 or later on the z/OS system
 * Java SE 1.7 or later on the workstation
-* Eclipse with WebSphere Developer Tools(WDT) and CICS Explorer SDK installed， two ways to install WDT and CICS Explorer SDK as follows.
+* Eclipse with WebSphere Developer Tools(WDT) and CICS Explorer SDK installed.

+Two ways to install WDT and CICS Explorer SDK as follows.

 1. Download CICS Explorer (https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/),